temporalio/documentation/docs-src/references/server-api.md

 - A list of methods should appear in the sidebar.
 Select one.
 - Edit the JSON in the left pane.
-- Hit `Cmd-Enter` or click the play button to get a response from the server on the right.
+- Hit `Cmd/Ctrl-Enter` or click the play button to get a response from the server on the right.

 ![ListWorkflowExecutions](/img/ListWorkflowExecutions.png)